Barbados women's national cricket team

-The Barbados women's national cricket team is the women's representative cricket team of the country of Barbados.
-They compete in the Women's Super50 Cup and the Twenty20 Blaze.
+The Barbados women's national cricket team is the women's representative cricket team of Barbados.
+They compete in the Women's Super50 Cup and the Women's Twenty20 Blaze.
 They have won five Super50 Cup titles and three Twenty20 Blaze titles.

 In 2022, the team competed at the Commonwealth Games, playing three Twenty20 Internationals.

 History

 Barbados joined the West Indies domestic structure for its inaugural season in 1975–76, playing in the Federation Championships.
 They managed one victory that season, beating Grenada by an innings and 83 runs.
 The following season, 1977, they again won one match and finished 3rd out of 5 teams.
 Barbados only played in one further season, 1980, before ending their participation in the domestic structure until 2004.

 In their return season, 2004, they finished 4th in the league competition of the Federation Championships, as well as reaching the semi-finals of the knockout competition.

 In 2013, Barbados reached the final of the second edition of the Twenty20 Blaze, but lost to Jamaica.
 2015 saw Barbados win their first 50-over title, topping the league stage of the Regional Championship before beating Jamaica in the final.
 After finishing as runners-up in the 50-over competition in 2016 and 2016–17, Barbados dominated the next two seasons, winning both competitions in both years.
 The side went unbeaten throughout the whole 2018–19 season, with Barbadians Deandra Dottin and Hayley Matthews the leading run-scorer and the leading wicket-taker, respectively, in both competitions.
 They finished second in the 2022 Twenty20 Blaze, losing out to Jamaica on Net Run Rate, before beating Jamaica in the final of the 2022 Women's Super50 Cup to win their fourth one-day title.

 In 2022, Barbados competed at the Commonwealth Games, representing the West Indies as the most recent winner of the Twenty20 Blaze at the time.
 All matches they played had Twenty20 International status, as stated by the ICC.
 Barbados won their first match of the tournament, beating Pakistan by 15 runs, before losing to Australia and India to finish third in their group.
 In 2023, they won both the Super50 Cup and the Twenty20 Blaze.